 Plot Summary

 The Author presents all eleven files to Kurihara.
-Kurihara maps the geographic locations of every house and building, revealing that all of them orbit the Hall of Rebirth in Nagano at various distances.
+Kurihara maps the geographic location of every house and building.
+All of them orbit the Hall of Rebirth in Nagano at various distances.
 The architecture is a web, and the Hall of Rebirth is the anchor point.

 Kurihara reconstructs the complete history.

-Kurihara traces Yaeko back to the watermill: she was born to Okinu inside the mechanical wall chamber, her arm severed by the wall, which reactivated as her dying mother tried to hide her.
+Kurihara traces Yaeko back to the watermill.
+Okinu gave birth to her inside the mechanical wall chamber.
+The wall reactivated as her dying mother tried to hide her, and it severed the baby's arm.
 Hikura Homes later bought the Nagano land and built a house around the watermill to create a pilgrimage site.
 When the cult dissolved, they sold the property as a residential house.

 Literary Analysis

-Kurihara’s deduction sequence makes explicit what the novel has been arguing architecturally for eleven files: the houses are not cases.
+Kurihara's deduction sequence makes the novel's architectural argument explicit after eleven files.
+The houses are not cases.
 They are symptoms.
 Every bizarre floor plan, every removed room, every blocked window is a physical manifestation of guilt, coercion, or grief.

 Connective Tissue

-Mr. Kasahara from File 8 is confirmed as “Uncle” from File 7.
-His suicide in the sealed room, with the strange doll and the photo of Naruki, is the direct consequence of the cult’s collapse intersecting with his son’s death: the cult was a fraud, he could not save Naruki, and he sealed the “heart” of his own shrine-house as a final act of symbolic murder against the fiction that failed everyone.
+Mr. Kasahara from File 8 is confirmed as "Uncle" from File 7.
+His suicide happened in the sealed room, with the strange doll and the photo of Naruki.
+Two events met there: the cult's collapse and his son's death.
+The cult was a fraud, and he could not save Naruki.
+He sealed the "heart" of his own shrine-house as a final act.
+It was a symbolic murder of the fiction that failed everyone.

-The Matsue fire from Files 8 and 9 is fully resolved: Mrs. Matsue committed suicide after learning her pregnancy (with Kasahara’s child) would destroy her family.
-Mr. Matsue burned the house not to hide a murder but to destroy the forensic evidence of the affair and protect his son from the knowledge attached to his and his wife’s death.
+Files 8 and 9 resolve the Matsue fire.
+Mrs. Matsue learned that her pregnancy with Kasahara's child would destroy her family.
+She then committed suicide.
+Mr. Matsue burned the house to destroy the forensic evidence of the affair.
+He hid no murder.
+He wanted to protect his son from the knowledge attached to his and his wife's death.

 Master Map: Planted Clues and Their Payoffs